Coronavirus and your business (Scotland)

 If you run a business with fewer than 250 people, costs for up to 14 days of Statutory Sick Pay will be refunded for eligible employees who have been off work because of coronavirus.

-The online claim tool is now available.
+To claim back coronavirus-related Statutory Sick Pay use the online claim tool.
 For further guidance, including eligibility details, see GOV.UK.

 HMRC Coronavirus Helpline